Zinggi/elm-2d-game/documentation.md

     import Game.TwoD.Render as Render exposing (Renderable)

-The functions to render something all come in 3 forms:
+Most functions to render something come in 3 forms:

     thing, thingZ, thingWithOptions

-The first is the most common one where you can only specify the size, the position in 2d and the color.
+The first is the most common one where you can specify the size, the position in 2d and some more.

 The second one is the same as the first, but with a 3d position.